 Step 7: It’s time

-Yes, your heart may start to race, you may get sweaty palms but the more you face your fears, over time, it’ll get easier and easier, until you won’t remember ever being scared.
-Congratulations, you’ve stepped out of your safe zone and you’re on the path to a fearless life full of potential.
+Yes, your heart may start to race, and you may get sweaty palms but the more you face your fears, over time, it'll get easier and easier, until you won't remember ever being scared.
+Congratulations, you've stepped out of your safe zone and are on the path to a fearless life full of potential.